rdugan/iceriver-oc/README.md

 <br>

 ### General UI improvements
+Dark mode!

-Numerous css/js fixes vs stock firmware.
+Numerous other css/js fixes vs stock firmware.
 This is a constant work-in-progress.

 <br>